Davic15/angular-complete-guide/Section 13 - Understanding Observables/Notes.md

-# Angular - The Complete Guide
-## Section 13: Understanding Observables.
+# Section 13: Understanding Observables.

-## Module Introduction
-### What is an observable?
+## What is an observable?

-    - It is a source of data, or various data sources.
+    - Observable are a source of data, or various data sources.
         - Example: User input, Events, Http Requests, Triggered in Code, etc.
-### What is an observer?
-    - It is our code.
+    - Observers are in our code.
     - There are three ways of handling data packages.
         - Handla Data.
         - Handle Error.